Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 Passkeys are new and still have many kinks.
 Even when they work correctly, most users aren't familiar with them.
 Any serious passkey deployment must have an alternate login option - I recommend e-mail or social login, since one of the biggest advantages of passkeys is not having to store passwords.

 I've also found that many of the failure modes of passkeys can be avoided by using a Yubikey, rather than the built-in OS passkeys.
-The main caveat is that regular users are not going to buy Yubikeys.
+The main caveat is that regular users are not going to buy Yubikeys (fortunately not a concern for this small test site).

 ## Quality Level of Passkey APIs

-While implementing passkeys I ran into a long list of quality issues:
+While implementing passkeys I ran into some concerning quality issues:
-- The [best existing tutorial I found](https://gist.github.com/samuelcolvin/3ff019aa738aa558a185c4fb002b5751) doesn't work any more.
+- The [best existing example I found](https://gist.github.com/samuelcolvin/3ff019aa738aa558a185c4fb002b5751) doesn't work any more.
 - In Firefox, there is a [known bug](https://stackoverflow.com/questions/62717941/why-navigator-credentials-get-function-not-working-in-firefox-addon) which prevents `navigator.credentials.get()` from working when run from the browser console.
 The [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1479500) [issues](https://bugzilla.mozilla.org/show_bug.cgi?id=1448408) for it were closed years ago but the bug is still there.
 - The RP ID must be supplied to `navigator.credentials.create()` using two different formats, one of which is not listed in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialCreationOptions).
   * Note that the "old way" which is currently deprecated-but-still-required wasn't vendor-prefixed.
 It was an actual web standard.
 - Like many security technologies, passkeys are [hostile to testing](https://www.reddit.com/r/webdev/comments/1epstuv/is_it_possible_to_set_up_a_test_server_for_a/).

-I don't know what's going inside the organizations behind passkeys, but based on what I can see of the state of documentation and bug fixes, I'm not convinced they can create robust security tools.
+I don't know what's going on inside the organizations behind passkeys, but based on what I can see of the state of documentation and bug fixes, I'm not convinced they can create robust security tools.
 Will a team that leaves obvious bugs unfixed for years be able to keep up with security fixes?
 Will companies that publish new security tools with no documentation or examples be careful of how their tools interact with real users in the wild?

 Passkeys are useful for smaller use cases where you don't want to take on the risks of storing passwords, but I can't recommend them for anything high-security until the serious quality issues in passkey APIs are addressed.